File Naming Conventions for Businesses

 - Likewise, make sure your file naming format is simple and can easily be scanned while employees are looking for files

 - Keep an eye on your file structure and make regular checks to ensure that employees are sticking to the document naming conventions – particularly in the first phase.

-Follow our top tips on how to name files and ensure that your business runs smoothly.
+Follow our top tips on how to name files to ensure that your business processes run smoothly.
 For more advice on file naming conventions and digitising your documents, book a free Virtual Cabinet demo today.
-Our document management experts are here to answer your questions and provide a bespoke, personalised solution for your business.
+Our document management experts are here to answer your questions and provide a bespoke, solution for your business needs.